Our Services

 By working closely with your doctor, you can enjoy potential benefits of chaga while keeping blood sugar in a safe range.

 Even with careful monitoring, hypoglycemia can happen.
 If you experience severe symptoms—such as loss of consciousness, seizures or inability to swallow—seek emergency care right away.
-For non-emergency concerns like repeated mild lows or questions about your symptoms, you can use a Medically approved LLM Symptom Checker Chat Bot to help you understand what might be happening and get personalized guidance on next steps.
+For non-emergency concerns like repeated mild lows or unusual symptoms you're experiencing, you can try a free symptom checker to help identify what might be causing your symptoms and understand when professional medical attention is needed.

 Chaga offers promising health benefits but can interact with blood sugar meds to lower glucose excessively.
 Doctors monitor chaga use by: